appukuttan-shailesh/pyalfe/docs/guides/usage.md

 image registration to use (greedy, ants) [greedy]:
 ```
 Currently, pyalfe can be configured to use either greedy or ants for image registration tasks.
 The default is greedy.
-In other to use greedy, you have to download and install greedy (https://sourceforge.net/projects/greedy-reg/).
+In order to use greedy, you have to download and install greedy (https://sourceforge.net/projects/greedy-reg/).
 To use ants,
 install pyalfe with ants support ``pip install pyalfe[ants]``.

 This config value can be overwritten when calling `pyalfe run` via `-ir` or `--image-registration` option.